stardot/ArduinoFilestore/docs/README.md

-#Index of documentation
+# Index of documentation

-- TBC
+- [Filesystem Layout](https://github.com/stardot/ArduinoFilestore/blob/master/docs/Filesystem%20Layout.md) - How the SD card files and folder are used